New York, Susquehanna and Western Railway: Second bankruptcy protection

 By January 1976, the NYS&W defaulted on $252,498 of business and property taxes owed to the state of New Jersey, and they were forced to file for section 77 bankruptcy.
 By that time, the NYS&W railroad was cut down to a 43 mi line from Croton and Edgewater through Paterson to Butler.
 Simultaneously, Conrail was being developed to assume control of many other bankrupt railroads in the northeastern U.S., but the NYS&W was not included.

-The Securities and Exchange Commission began to investigate the NYS&W's operations, and they quickly discovered that the railroad's purchase of their $2 million bond on Maidman's behalf was stock fraud.
-The bankruptcy court quickly confiscated control of the Susquehanna from Maidman and appointed Walter G. Scott as the railroad's new trustee.
-Maidman's other businesses, including the Edgewater warehouse, were also confiscated by other creditors, and by June 1977, Maidman's final remaining source of income was his new limited position on the NYS&W as a real-estate consultant.

-Scott began to rearrange the NYS&W's operations and assets; the railroad suspended all land leases Maidman began, they reprioritized the maintenance of their locomotives and trackage, and they hired new industrial customers.
+The Securities and Exchange Commission began to investigate the NYS&W's operations, and they quickly discovered that the railroad's purchase of their $2 million bond on Irving Maidman's behalf was in fact stock fraud.
+The bankruptcy court quickly confiscated control of the railroad from Maidman and appointed Walter G. Scott as the railroad's new trustee.
+Maidman's other businesses, including the Edgewater warehouse, were also confiscated by other creditors.
+By June 1977, Maidman's final remaining source of income was his new limited position on the NYS&W as a real-estate consultant.
+Scott began to rearrange the NYS&W's operations and assets; the railroad suspended all land leases Maidman began, they prioritized the maintenance of their locomotives and trackage, and they hired new industrial customers.
 Some other members of the new court-appointed management team believed the NYS&W would be able to regain its finances by serving as an alternative to Conrail's services.

-Maidman, who often quarreled with Scott, had hopes of regaining control of the railroad before selling it on his own after it emerged from bankruptcy, having said to The Record "I expect to straighten things out.
+Maidman, who often quarreled with Scott, had hopes of regaining control of the railroad before selling it on his own after it emerged from bankruptcy.
+He said to The Record "I expect to straighten things out.
 I'll get the railroad back.
 I'll tell Scott to go to hell."
-In June 1978, Maidman became physically weakened and hospitalized, following a car accident, and then in October 1979, he died at the age of 82.
-During that time, the NYS&W still struggled to financially recover, and their trackage was deteriorated to the point they held a 10 mph speed restriction.
-The Federal Railroad Administration (FRA) had banned the NYS&W from shipping hazardous materials on their trackage as a safety precaution.
+However, in June 1978, Maidman became physically weakened and hospitalized following a car accident.
+In October 1979, he died at the age of 82.
+During that time the NYS&W continued to financially struggle; track had deteriorated to the point that it held a 10 mph speed restriction.
+The Federal Railroad Administration (FRA) banned the NYS&W from shipping hazardous materials on their trackage as a safety precaution.

-On November 21, 1979, their creditors decided to petition the ICC to shut down and liquidate the railroad by February 1, 1980.
+On November 21, 1979, the railroad's creditors decided to petition the ICC to shut it down and begin liquidation by February 1, 1980.
 The NYS&W's remaining customers appealed the petition, since they envisioned the shut down would result in 6,000 jobs being lost across the state.
 A public hearing subsequently postponed the railroad's closure throughout 1980.
 On August 15, the ICC authorized the closure, and the NYS&W railroad's final revenue train operated on August 29.